nikospara/angular-require-lazy/README.md

 Changes
 -------

+- (2013/10/24) Changed the framework to be more Angular-like.
+Kept old framework in `angular-plugin` branch.
 - (2013/09/15) Added a lazy directive example, see `scripts/app/modules/categories/category-directive.js`.

 Preface
 -------

 This is an example application for keeping track of personal/family expenses.
 This is still work in progress and open for discussion.
-Its main purpose is to demonstrate the mixing of Angular-Require-Lazy, not to be functionaly complete, at least at this stage.
+Its main purpose is to demonstrate the mixing of Angular and require-lazy, not to be functionaly complete, at least at this stage.

 Requirements